 In the comedic video, Lawrence’s kids choose to stay in the minivan even after being bribed with ice cream, showcasing the car's appeal with kids.
 As a micro-influencer operating within the family niche Lawrence is well positioned to promote the Pacifica minivan to its core demographic of busy families.

-Results: Lawrence’s video has generated over 31 comments and 1,308 likes to date for an engagement rate of 2.9%.
+Results: Lawrence’s video generated over 31 comments and 1,308 likes for an engagement rate of 2.9%.

 5. Daniel Wellington Drives Results With Micro Pet Influencers

 Watchmaker Daniel Wellington is well known for its influencer partnerships and collaborated with @canadianbros, a pet Instagram account featuring two dogs named Jasper and Louie.
 In the resulting sponsored photo, Louie is seen looking up at his owner who wears the Classic Bristol watch.

 Notably, by working with a pet influencer, Daniel Wellington expands its reach beyond the fashion and travel focused audiences it historically targets using influencers.
 Additionally, @canadianbros executes the integration seamlessly by including Louie in the photo and sticking to the account's standard caption style of speaking from a dog’s point of view.